-How many of us treat God as if He was just here to provide what we want?
+How many of us treat God as if His purpose is to serve us and provide what we want?

 We perceive a need and ask God to fix it.
-Often we even lay out the way we expect God to answer.
+We might even lay out how we expect God to answer.

-What does this attitude betray about our understanding of God, and our relationship to Him?
+What does this attitude betray about our understanding of God and our relationship with Him?

 John records an interchange between a royal official and Jesus.
 The term “royal official” or nobleman probably means that he was an officer of Herod, the king governing the area of Galilee.
-Here’s what he writes (John 4:46-54 NIV):
+Here’s what he writes (John 4:46-54):

 Once more [Jesus] visited Cana in Galilee, where he had turned the water into wine.
 And there was a certain royal official whose son lay sick at Capernaum.
 When this man heard that Jesus had arrived in Galilee from Judea, he went to him and begged [or, asked] him to come and heal his son, who was close to death.